reHackable/awesome-reMarkable/README.md

 - [rmTabletDriver](https://github.com/LinusCDE/rmTabletDriver) - Application that allows you to simulate/clone rM input on your computer.
 - [rmWacomToMouse](https://github.com/LinusCDE/rmWacomToMouse) - Use the wacom pen as a mouse to draw on your pc.
 - [rmWebUiTools](https://github.com/LinusCDE/rmWebUiTools) - View a file tree, see statistics and export/backup all files with some simple scripts utilizing the web ui.
+- [Calibre-Remarkable-Device-Driver-Plugin](https://github.com/naclander/Calibre-Remarkable-Device-Driver-Plugin) - A Calibre Plugin to Manage your Remarkable Books

 ## Screen Sharing/Streaming